-Set the unit as normally closed (output opens when the tank is full): Press [OUT ON] until the light on the switch flashes 2 times.
+Set the unit as normally closed (output opens when the tank is full): Press [OUT ON] button until the light on the switch flashes 2 times then release the button.

 MATERIAL FLOW ADJUSTMENT

 Material flow to the receiver should be continuous and smooth.
 Irregularities in flow rate and volume can be affected by the position of the material wand inserted into the take-off box or the density of the resin.
 To adjust the flow, take the steps detailed below.